Super-resolution of partially coherent bosonic sources: Background

+An analogous analysis holds in the quantum setting when some parameters are known or act as nuisance parameters, with the classical FI matrix replaced by the QFI matrix and the effective bound for the parameters of interest determined by the corresponding Schur complement.

-In general, the SLD operators do \textit{not} commute, $[\Lambda_{\theta_j}, \Lambda_{\theta_k} ] \neq 0$, for $\theta_j \neq \theta_k$, which implies that the QCRB cannot be attained \textit{simultaneously} for their respective parameters, not even asymptotically.
+In general, the SLD operators $\Lambda_{\theta_j}$ do \textit{not} commute, which implies that the QCRB cannot be attained \textit{simultaneously} for the respective parameters, not even asymptotically.
 A necessary and sufficient condition for the attainability of the QCRB is

 which is less strict than the mere commutativity of the corresponding SLD operators~\cite{Ragy2016}.